canderton3/7641Team24/final_report.md

 **F1 Score:** 1

-Logistic regression presented a paralling result to the other supervised models the team had worked to create.
-While accuracy and precision were particularly high categories of the logisitic regression model, however it still managed to score higher on the false negative criterion.
-As described previously in other categories, it is important to the tema that we have a lower ratio of false negatives versus false positives due to external economic and labor constraints.
-Logisitic regression typically performs quite well, significantly better than most unsupevised models, however in respect to supervised modelling it also scores "better."
-Since the team is looking for fewer false negatives the logistic regression model performed quite well.
+Logistic regression presented results parallel to the other supervised models the team had worked to create.
+While accuracy and precision scored very well, the model also managed to score higher on the false negative criterion.
+As aforementioned, we are prioritizing minimizing false negatives, and logistic regression performs comparably.
+For real world application, it may be better to return the probabilities rather than the hard classification results, but hard classification allowed us to compare logistic regression to other models.

 ## Naive Bayes
 The confusion matrix for our Gaussian Naive Bayes model's predctions on the test set is below.